nxp-mcuxpresso/mcuxsdk-examples/_boards/evkbmimxrt1170/edgefast_bluetooth_examples/shell/example_board_readme.md

 Embedded Artists 2EL module datasheet: https://www.embeddedartists.com/doc/ds/2EL_M2_Datasheet.pdf
 Embedded Artists 2LL module datasheet: https://www.embeddedartists.com/wp-content/uploads/2024/12/2LL_M2_Datasheet.pdf

-The hardware should be reworked according to the Hardware Rework Guide for MIMXRT1170-EVKB and Murata 1XK M.2 Adapter in document Hardware Rework Guide for EdgeFast BT PAL.
+The hardware should be reworked according to the Hardware Rework Guide for MIMXRT1170-EVKB and Murata M.2 Module in document Hardware Rework Guide for EdgeFast BT PAL.
-The hardware should be reworked according to the Hardware Rework Guide for MIMXRT1170-EVKB and Murata 1ZM M.2 Adapter in document Hardware Rework Guide for EdgeFast BT PAL.
+The hardware rework for MIMXRT1170-EVKB and Murata 2EL M.2 Module should refer to Hardware Rework Guide for MIMXRT1170-EVKB and Murata 2EL M.2 Module in document Hardware Rework Guide for EdgeFast BT PAL.
-The hardware rework for MIMXRT1170-EVKB and Murata 2EL M.2 Adapter is same as MIMXRT1170-EVKB and Murata 1XK M.2 Adapter.
-The hardware rework for MIMXRT1170-EVKB and Murata 2LL M.2 Adapter is same as MIMXRT1170-EVKB and Murata 1XK M.2 Adapter.

 Note:
 To ensure that the LITTLEFS flash region has been cleaned,